 In June 1987, Bono was having difficulty sleeping before U2's Wembley Arena.
 He put on the "Blue Velvet" soundtrack in an attempt to soothe himself to sleep and work during Roy Orbinson's "In Dreams."

 The 1963 song was stuck in his head and the next day before his big show he wrote: "She's a Mystery to Me".
-He was also speaking about Roy Orbison to anyone that would listen.
+He was also speaking about Roy Orbison to anyone who would listen.

 That night after the show Roy Orbison came backstage to congratulate the band.
 No one knew he was coming to the show.
 Orbison asked Bono to perform a song backstage and he immediately sang "She's a Mystery to Me".